$ ssh <username>@pi-webcam.local

 $ sudo ldconfig

-The next step is to create a script that will run each time your Raspberry Pi is powered on in order to set everything up:
+Next, create a script that will run each time your Raspberry Pi is powered on in order to set everything up.
+Use the nano text editor to create a bash script:

 #!/bin/bash